Mass Casualty Incident!!

 Responding to a Mass Casualty Incident

-Yesterday we saw the horrific mass casualty incident brought on by the explosion in Beirut, Lebanon.
-We tend to think of Mass Casualty Incidents (MCI) as being due mainly to crazed shooters in the civilian sector, and IED’s in the military sectors.
+We tend to think of Mass Casualty Incidents (MCI) as being due mainly to crazed shooters in the civilian sector and IED’s in the military sectors, and you'd be mostly correct.
 However, MCIs can also occur for a number of reasons, such as earthquakes, tornados, car accidents, and yes, industrial accidents.

 The rules for military MCI/CCP’s and civilian CCP’s are inherently different, yet they share many of the same principles of care.
 Staying safe, rapid evaluation and prioritization of patients, and subsequent stabilization and evacuation.